ibm-cloud-docs/FileStorage/getting-started.md

 ### Authorized hosts
 {: #numberofhosts}

 Another factor to consider is the number of hosts that are using your volume.
 When only a single host that is accessing the volume, it can be difficult to realize the maximum IOPS available, especially at extreme IOPS counts (10,000s).

+The maximum IOPS for a file storage share is 48,000 IOPS.
 If your workload requires high throughput, it would be best to configure at least a couple servers to access your volume to avoid a single-server bottleneck.

 ### Network connection
 {: #networkconnection}